 RAPEX informs about fiberglass flame retardant blankets market withdrawal

-Brands of fiberglass flame retardant blankets that according RAPEX, are being withdrawn from market:
+Brands of fiberglass flame retardant blankets that, according RAPEX, are being withdrawn from market:

-- Alecto, Berki, Brennenstuhl, Elro, Fireblitz, Saval, Chinese origin
+- Alecto, Berki, Brennenstuhl, Elro, Fireblitz, Saval, Chinese origin.

-- Bavaria, Fito, British origin
+- Bavaria, Fito, British origin.

-- Gloria, German origin
+- Gloria, German origin.

-- Smeba, Irish origin
+- Smeba, Irish origin.

-Over this incident, some websites of commercial areas have alerted their customers about the withdrawal of the product and in the case of having adquired a fiberglass flame retardant blanket with these features or brand, bring it back to any brand's establishment, that will pay back the full import of their purchase even in the case of losing the purchase receip.
+Over this incident, some websites of commercial areas have alerted their customers about the withdrawal of the product and in the case of having acquired a fiberglass flame retardant blanket with these features or brand, bring it back to any brand's establishment, that will pay back the full import of their purchase even in the case of losing the purchase receipt.
 The important in these cases is that the product IS NOT USED and the defective product is returned.so.

-Texfire has developed a flame retardant fabric that doesn't contain fiberglass, which its fire blankets are tailores and are also certified by AITEX Textile Technological Institute, in official laboratories credited in Spain for the specific test performance that this kind of flame retardant blankets require.
+Texfire has developed a flame retardant fabric that doesn't contain fiberglass, which its fire blankets are tailors and are also certified by AITEX Textile Technological Institute, in official laboratories credited in Spain for the specific test performance that this kind of flame retardant blankets require.

 with potentially harmful ingredients or quality or even products with technical failures, electric devices that show an electric shock or ignition risk.
 This information could be taken into action by local authorities as well as voluntary action from own manufacturers or distributors.